Rogue (video game): At A.I. Design

 Toy left UCB sometime before 1984 and took a consulting position with Olivetti, an Italian typewriter company that at the time were starting development of their own computer based on the IBM Personal Computer (IBM PC) operating system.
 There, he met one of Olivetti's computer system administrators, Jon Lane.

-Lane had previously seen the popularity of Rogue among the United States location he managed and had played the game himself along with Ritchie's observations on Rogue.
-Upon meeting Toy, Lane proposed the idea of porting Rogue to the IBM PC as a commercial product, which Toy agreed.
+Lane had previously seen the popularity of Rogue among the United States location he managed, had played the game himself, and was familiar with Ritchie's observations on Rogue.

+Upon meeting Toy, Lane proposed the idea of porting Rogue to the IBM PC as a commercial product, and Toy agreed.

 They founded the company A.I.
 Design to port and market the game.
 Though Toy's source code was necessary for the porting, Lane had to redevelop many of the routines for the game's interface.
 Lane took advantage of the more graphical Code page 437 character set on PC to expand the number of symbols to represent the dungeon, such as using a happy-face ☺ for the player-character.
 They also took steps to avoid potential copyright issues with TSR, the company that owned Dungeons & Dragons at that time, by changing the names of monsters like kobolds that were unique to that game.

 Toy and Lane initially funded the publishing, distribution, and promotion of the IBM PC version themselves, and though they continued to gain sales, they were only able to break even as they lacked the power of a larger distributor.

-Around 1984, Robert Borch, the vice president of publishing at Epyx discovered that Rogue had become popular by several of Epyx's employees and that they suggested that Epyx should help fund ports to other systems.
+Around 1984, Robert Borch, the vice president of publishing at Epyx discovered that Rogue had become popular with several of Epyx's employees, who suggested that Epyx should help fund ports to other systems.

 Though Borch felt there was niche appeal to the game, he followed this advice and contracted A.I.
 Design to port the game to the Macintosh and Amiga upon which Epyx would take over distribution and marketing.